sharvaribandal/AngloSDET-Test/README.md

 - View and verify Cart
 - Make sure acceptance test should have Test data and expected results.

-Please Read SDET Task Instructions.Docx file for instructions.

-Please do not commit code to this repository.
+IMP Note - Please do not commit code to this repository.
 Upload Test project into your own github account and send us link to clone.